someobserver/recurgence/love/index.md

 the kind that snaps a loop so cleanly
 it leaves grief-shaped silence behind.

-it comes from the quiet desperation of trying to prove to someone, maybe just once, that **spotting *novel patterns*** doesn’t make you broken, or on drugs, or insane.
+it comes from the quiet, neurodivergent desperation of trying to prove to someone, maybe just once, that **spotting novel patterns** doesn’t make you broken, or on drugs, or insane.

 it makes you *honest*.
 and honestly?